What is an orthopaedic mattress?

 happy woman lying on orthopaedic mattress

 Orthopaedic mattresses are typically firmer than other mattresses, but this doesn’t necessarily mean they are good for a bad back.
-In the past, medical professionals would often recommend firm mattresses for patients with bad backs.
+In the past, medical professionals often recommended firm mattresses for patients with bad backs.
 However, this advice has since changed.
-Various studies suggest sleeping on a firm mattress can contribute to back pain and poor quality sleep.
+An overly firm mattress can contribute to back pain and painful pressure points.

 incorrect body support when sleeping on a firm mattress